 My favorite is one I came up with on accident for a song I wrote called, "Got To End."
 It goes from a G#min11 to a G7(#11) and then back to the Bminor.
 I still can't explain why it works but it sounds great to me and was a great accident.

 Hope you found these answers interesting.
 You should now have new cool chord sequences to experiment with.
 And of course, please share your favorite unusual chords progressions in the comments below!

 The other Questions & Answer of this series:

 Share with your fellow guitar players!

 11 guitar teachers share their greatest 'aha' moments on guitar.
 In this article you'll learn about very useful insights and intuitions that will help you with guitar practice..

 This page shows the chords for the most common keys used with the guitar.
-You can also download a free pdf with the most common major and minor keys..
+You can also download a free chart with the most common major and minor keys..

 This lesson focuses on the most common chord progressions: learn how to use them and how to tweak them with modulation, borrowed chords and secondary dominants.